top of page

 How to Begin Interrupting the Loop

-The good news?
-Our brains are plastic, which means they can rewire.
-But change doesn’t happen by willpower alone.
-It takes awareness, compassion, and consistency.
+The good news is that our brains are plastic, which means they can rewire.
+However, change requires more than willpower; it takes awareness, compassion, and consistency.

-Ask yourself: “Is this reaction about this moment - or does it belong to a different time in my life?.”
-Creating space between the past and the present gives your brain a chance to respond rather than react.
+Ask yourself, “Is this reaction about this moment or does it belong to a different time in my life?”
+Creating space between the past and present allows your brain to respond rather than react.

-Try doing something just 1% different than usual - pausing before texting, speaking up instead of people-pleasing, or choosing rest instead of overworking.
+Try doing something just 1% different than usual.
+This might include pausing before texting, speaking up instead of people-pleasing, or choosing rest over work.
 These small shifts create new neural pathways.

-Use grounding techniques, breathwork, or co-regulation with someone safe to soothe your nervous system in the moment.
+Use grounding techniques, breathwork, or co-regulation with a safe person to soothe your nervous system in the moment.
 The calmer your body feels, the easier it is to break the loop.
-A calm body is a calm mind.
+A calm body leads to a calm mind.

-Just because you’ve been here before doesn’t mean you’ve made no progress.
+You’re not starting from scratch.
+Just because you've been in a repetitive loop before doesn’t mean you haven’t made any progress.
 Each time you notice a loop, interrupt it, or reflect afterward, you’re weakening the old path and strengthening a new one.

 You’re not failing.
 You’re rewiring.